Where is the personal auto market, and how did we get there?By Jason Polayes | October 15, 2018

 Last century’s insurers also had far less data to sift through in setting rates and had lower transactional expenses to consider when giving a quote that might not even become a finalized policy.

 The current state can feel like an inescapable reality for insurers that now take customers through two, three, or even more rate calls.
-But an upcoming white paper from Verisk will present a world in which Rate Call 2 may no longer be necessary.
+But a new white paper from Verisk will present a world in which Rate Call 2 may no longer be necessary.

 This paper explores several key issues, including: